Central points of the double heptagon translation surface are not connection points

-Moreover, different tests we conducted suggests the following conjectures, which are not new since we found the same ideas in \cite{HMTY}.
+Moreover, different tests we conducted suggests the following conjecture, which is not new since we found the same ideas in \cite{HMTY}.

-\begin{Conj} For the double-heptagon, all the directions in the trace field are either parabolic or hyperbolic. \end{Conj}
+\begin{Conj} For the double-heptagon and the double-nonagon, all the directions in the trace field are either parabolic or hyperbolic. \end{Conj}

-\begin{Conj} For the double-hendecagon, there are no hyperbolic directions in the trace field and there are directions which are not parabolic (neither hyperbolic). \end{Conj}
+What is interesting is that these results don't seem to genralize to the double hendecagon for example.
+In fact, for the double hendecagon we couldn't find any direction in the trace field which ends in a periodic sequence.
+These questions will be discussed in Section \ref{Last}.

-\begin{Merci} I'm grateful to Erwan Lanneau for all the explanations and the discussions and remarks about preliminary versions of this paper.
-I would like to thank Samuel Lelièvre as well for the discussions and his help about Sage. \end{Merci}
+\begin{Merci} I'm grateful to Erwan Lanneau for all the explanations and the discussions and for the many remarks about preliminary versions of this paper.
+I would like to thank Samuel Lelièvre for the discussions and his help about Sage, Curt McMullen for interesting questions and remarks, and the anonymous reviewer as well for careful reading and helpful suggestions. \end{Merci}